If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 | --database [database] | Specify the database to connect to |

-| --reset | Resets the DataGrip project, including configuration and generated schemas.
+| --reset | Resets the Add-On’s configuration, stored UUID, and the DataGrip project, including configuration and generated schemas.
+A new UUID is generated after reset.
 A manual refresh will be required upon next launch of DataGrip |

 | --auto-refresh [time in minutes] | Enables auto-refresh in DataGrip.
 This only works if the datasource has been refreshed at least once.
 Minimum of 0.1 minutes (6 seconds), set to 0 to disable.
 Default is 1 minute |

 | --pg-pass | Only applicable for DDEV projects using Postgres.
 This will utilize pgpass (~/.pgpass) instead of User & Password for connecting to the Postgres database.
-It is required to provide this argument each time you want to authenticate with pgpass.
-Omitting this will default back to User & Password |
+It is required to provide this argument each time you want to authenticate with pgpass unless configured to use pgpass by default via ddev datagrip config |

 | --help | Get command help |